 Cloth ISBN: 9781503600065

-Master teacher Thomas J. Miceli provides an introductory treatment of law and economics that reveals how economic principles explain the structure of the law and can make it more efficient.
-In the third edition of this seminal text, he focuses on unifying themes in the field, rather than exhaustively covering legal topics.
-The result is a more cohesive, analytical "story" of law from a distinctly economic perspective.
+Master teacher Thomas J. Miceli provides an introduction to law and economics that reveals how economic principles can explain the structure of the law and make it more efficient.

-A companion web site will offer a full suite of resources for both students and professors.
-Key pedagogical features will include cases; discussion points that provide additional analysis of topics in the book; graduate notes, which deepen the text for more advanced readers; and relevant links.
-Professors will have access to sample syllabi for undergraduate and graduate courses and to an instructor's manual, which provides answers to all of the end-of-chapter questions and problems in the book.
+A companion website will offer a full suite of resources for both students and professors.
+Key pedagogical features will include cases; discussion points that provide additional analysis of topics in the book; graduate notes, which enrich the text for more advanced readers; and relevant links.
+Professors will have access to sample syllabi for undergraduate and graduate courses and an instructor's manual, which provides answers to all of the end-of-chapter questions and problems in the book.

 About the author